Its-donkey/ps3syscon/docs/PS3-Uart-Guide.md

 2. Plug the USB end into your computer
 3. Launch the PS3 Syscon Tool
 4. Select your serial port from the dropdown (click Refresh if needed)
-5. Select your SC Type (CXR, CXRF, or SW)
+5. Select your SC Type (CXR, CXRF, or SW) - mode switches instantly
-6. Click "Connect"
+6. Click "Authenticate" to authenticate with the syscon
+7. Use the command dropdowns to build and send commands

 ### Serial Monitor